mikehuntemann/9x16/02-network-attached-media/04-what-does-the-network-want.md

-> "Ultimately, our goal is to make the video experience on Facebook more social and to build more intention and habit around video" what does it mean for publishers and creators with Facebook audiences? community will be the core of video that it affects the content in itself. new content formats and best practices are emerging in this world of community-driven video." – [Daniel Danker (Product Management Director, Facebook)](https://youtu.be/RPqVq9A4o_4?t=1959)
+> "Ultimately, our goal is to make the video experience on Facebook more social and to build more intention and habit around video" what does it mean for publishers and creators with Facebook audiences?
+Community will be the core of video that it affects the content in itself.
+New content formats and best practices are emerging in this world of community-driven video." – [Daniel Danker (Product Management Director, Facebook)](https://youtu.be/RPqVq9A4o_4?t=1959)

 Based on their internal metrics, Facebook senses that "communal watching" amplifies the experience of watching video content, shared videos from friends are watched 40% longer, live videos together with friends result in longer watch times and have in general up to 6x the engagement.